-Figure 1: Conceptual overview of Vermicomposting as bio-mediated alternative for sustainable waste management
+Figure 1: Conceptual overview of Vermicomposting as a bio-mediated alternative for sustainable waste management

 Review Methodology: A systematic search was conducted across databases such as ScienceDirect, Web of Science, PubMed, and Google Scholar, covering the period from 2000 to 2025.
 Keywords including “Vermicompost”, “Earthworm”, “Microbial ecology”, “Solid waste management”, “Bioconversion”, and “Environment sustainability” were combined using the Boolean operators “or”, “and”.
 A reference list was created from the selected articles and further screened to ensure comprehensive coverage of data.
-Studies were categorised by earthworm species (epigeic, anecic, endogeic) and by waste substrate type (industrial waste, municipal waste, garden waste, temple waste, household waste), Microbial communities associated with the gut of earthworms.
+Studies were categorised by earthworm species (epigeic, anecic, endogeic) and by waste substrate type (industrial waste, municipal waste, garden waste, temple waste, household waste).
+Microbial communities associated with the gut of earthworms.
 Information on study designs, earthworm species used, the vermicomposting process, the waste substrate used in the composting process, and microbial succession and outcomes was systematically documented.
 The extracted data was organised in tables and figures to facilitate the knowledge insights and research gaps in the study

 Role of Earthworm in Vermicomposting: Earthworm acts as the primary "biological reactors" of vermicomposting due to their several beneficial traits.
 The earthworm features a long, cylindrical, bilaterally symmetrical body with a dark brown pigmentation and thin cuticle, weighing 140 to 150 mg.
 As hermaphrodites, they have a life cycle of three to seven years, depending on the species.
 Their body composition consists of 3% ash, 14% lipids, 14% carbs, and 65% protein.
 The digestive system is a straight tube, terminating at the anus and linked to digestive glands.
 They occur in different habitats and exhibit effective burrowing activity, which leads to

 physical and chemical changes in soil and improves soil quality and fertility.
 Earthworms consume soil, accelerate the breakdown of organic materials, and transform organic matter into humus (Nourbakhsh, 2007).
 Their remarkable ecological function of converting organic materials into humus through mechanical and chemical action has been proven by scientific experiments (Ermolov, 2022).
 This remarkable activity fosters plant growth and supports a diversified ecology by providing various microorganisms with a habitat.
 Thus, earthworms are critical to maintaining ecological balance and increasing agricultural output (Phillips et al., 2019).
-The behavior, development, reproduction and metabolic processes of earthworms are greatly affected by chemical factors including pH, temperature, moisture level, soil composition and organic content.
+The behavior, development, reproduction and metabolic processes of earthworms are greatly affected by chemical factors, including pH, temperature, moisture level, soil composition and organic content.
 Earthworms assist in decomposing material through their gut microbiota, which supports the breakdown of organic substances.
-They establish a setting for biodegradation by living alongside diverse microorganisms that also play a role, in this activity (Sofo et al. 2023).
-The composting procedure engages a variety of communities, such as bacteria and fungi which generate different substances including polysaccharides and cellulose (Huang et al., 2014).
+They establish a setting for biodegradation by living alongside diverse microorganisms that also play a role in this activity (Sofo et al. 2023).
+The composting procedure engages a variety of communities, such as bacteria and fungi, which generate different substances, including polysaccharides and cellulose (Huang et al., 2014).

-Earthworms are vital in removing waste from the soil encompassing both inorganic matter through the use of their adapted digestive systems.
+Earthworms are vital in removing waste from the soil, encompassing both inorganic matter through the use of their adapted digestive systems.
 Their mouth and pharynx have chemoreceptors that detect soil chemicals and their digestive tract includes glands, like the calciferous and salivary glands, which secrete enzymes to break down and liquefy the consumed material (Horn et al., 2003).
 Earthworms generate detoxifying chemicals like phytochelatin and metallothionein, which assist in managing heavy metal toxicity (Davidson & Stahl, 2008).
 These mechanisms not only protect earthworms but also enhance soil health and nutrient availability, highlighting their importance in ecological balance and plant growth promotion (Liebeke et al., 2013).
 Based on their ecological behavior and soil horizon, earthworms are essentially divided into three groups: